Valladolid FAQ: 15 Questions Answered About the Yucatan's Best-Kept Colonial Town

 Q: How much does Chichen Itza cost?

 Bring your own water — it's overpriced inside.
-And sunscreen.
-There's almost no shade.
+And sunscreen: there's almost no shade.

 Food

-Q: What should I eat in Valladolid?
+Q: What should you eat in Valladolid?

 Everything.
 But specifically: